nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Fedora

 [Node.js](https://apps.fedoraproject.org/packages/nodejs) and [npm](https://apps.fedoraproject.org/packages/npm) are available in Fedora 18 and later.
-Just use your favorite graphical package manager or run this on a terminal to install both npm and node:
+Just use your favorite graphical package manager or run this on a terminal to install both node and npm:

 ```text
 sudo yum install nodejs npm